pklepa/pklepa/README.md

 <h1 align="center">Hi 👋, I'm Pedro</h1>
 <h3 align="center">Electrical Engineer by degree, Web developer by passion.</h3>

-- 🔭 Looking for opportunities both as a front-end and full-stack developer
+- 🔭 Looking for opportunities as a front-end or full-stack developer

 - ✏️ Currently studying Node/Express on [The Odin Project](https://theodinproject.com/)